What is Cbus' ABN?

 I’ve made an incorrect payment.
 How do I request a contribution refund or adjustment?

 You can make an adjustment of super payments made to Cbus, such as changing how a payment was allocated or getting a full or part refund of a contribution payment.
-Only an authorised contact of the employer account can complete a Request for contribution refund or adjustment (PDF).
+Only an authorised contact of the employer account can complete a Contribution refund or correction from (PDF).

 Didn't find what you were looking for?